-Although there is a full set of regulations and other legal texts setting a comprehensive governance framework for heritage protection, as has been described, recent events such as the demolition of the "Forn de la Barraca" (a historical building in the Huerta area of the neighbouring municipality of Alboraya), despite strong public opposition, show that this governance framework is far from being ideal.
-More closely associated with the objectives of the ARCH project, it should be noted that no specific mention to climate change has been found in the heritage protection governance framework review [60].
-Therefore, no current mechanisms have been identified in order to proactively assess and mitigate potential impacts of climate-related hazards on historic areas.
+Although there is a full set of regulations and other legal administrative measures setting a comprehensive governance framework for heritage protection, as has been described, recent events such as the demolition of the "Forn de la Barraca" (a historical building in the Huerta area of the neighbouring municipality of Alboraya), despite strong public opposition, show that this governance framework is far from being ideal.
+Significant further effort could also be placed in making both formal and non-formal education strengthen the transmission of (and promote respect for) Intangible Cultural Heritage (ICH).